The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Related Work

 \subsubsection{Sampling Views With Path Planning}

 \seclabel{vol-rep-plan}

-Other volumetric approaches use path planning techniques to generate views in the free space of a scene.
-Views are proposed at the states sampled by the planning algorithm and evaluated when selecting a next best view.
+Other volumetric approaches use sampling-based planning techniques to generate views in the free space of a scene.
+Views are proposed at the sampled states and evaluated when selecting a next best view.